 Abstract:

-As the field of web security continues to expand, the high usage of Java language on the server side has led to the emergence of Tomcat fileless webshell attacks, which have enlarged the attack surface of web security to the entire web service-related frameworks and components.
-In this paper, we investigate the attack principle of Tomcat fileless webshell and propose a traffic detection evasion model based on traffic encryption and built-in sink.
-We design an automated exploitation tool and conduct experiments to validate the feasibility of the attack principle and the effectiveness of the traffic detection evasion model.
-Our findings highlight the need for higher requirements on subsequent defense techniques.
+As the field of web security continues to expand, the widespread use of the Java language on the server side has led to the emergence of Tomcat fileless WebShell attacks, extending the attack surface of web security to encompass the entire framework and components related to web services.
+This paper conducts an in-depth analysis of the attack principles of Tomcat fileless WebShell and proposes a traffic detection evasion model based on traffic encryption and built-in sink points.
+To validate the effectiveness of these attack methods in bypassing detection, an automated exploitation tool is designed, and experiments are conducted to verify the feasibility of the attack principles and the effectiveness of the traffic monitoring evasion model.
+These research findings not only raise the bar for defense techniques but also provide valuable insights and references for subsequent security protection efforts.